PogromistDev/SPF/README.md

+## SPF
+Training c# project in order to create a simple compression algorithm for images.
-**SPF** is stripped image format that compresses images with low amount of colors (e.g a country's flag).
+**SPF** is stripped image format that compresses images by RLE algorithm.

-You can convert other image formats to **SPF** with this program, but it would be inefficient for images with million colors :D
+## Demo
 ![alt text](app/demo.jpg)

+You can convert other image formats to **SPF** with this program, but it would be inefficient for images with million colors